♥LOVE NOTE – Saturday April 23rd, 2012

 How do I want to be living my life?

-This book and the Keeping the Love You Find Workshop offers you an opportunity to uncover more of your ‘Shadow side’ – the unconscious agenda/baggage YOU bring to all your adult relationships and to honestly and with clarity answer the question:
+The Keeping the Love You Find book and Workshop based on the book offers you an opportunity to uncover more of your ‘Shadow side’ – the unconscious agenda/baggage YOU bring to all your adult relationships and to honestly and with clarity answer the question:

 “What is it like living with me; being in relationship with me?……”